Case Study - Carla

 Operating upon Carla in such a manner produced an unacceptably poor cosmetic result which fell well below the standard of a reasonably competent cosmetic surgeon.

 We successfully settled Carla’s case settled for £15,000.
 She claimed damages for physical and psychological injury, the cost of corrective surgery and psychological therapy and other miscellaneous losses.
+If you are unsure of what to do if you are unhappy with breast uplift surgery, read our blog post.

 Get in touch with us